 The accounting policies of the Academy conform to generally accepted accounting principles as applicable to governmental entities.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The Academy adopted GASB statement No. 63 Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, for the year ended June 30, 2013.
-Adoption of this statement did not change any financial statement reporting by the Academy other than changing the titles for the "Statement of Net Assets" to "Statement of Net Position" and changing "Net Assets" to "Net Position."
 Following is a summary of the more significant policies.